Creem: History

 In the winter of 1969, Barry Kramer owned the Detroit record store Full Circle, as well as Mixed Media, a head shop/bookstore, and was an unsuccessful concert promoter and band manager.
 After the local alternative paper rejected a concert review he had written, he decided to start publishing his own paper.
 Tony Reay, a clerk at Kramer's record store, became its first editor, and came up with its name, a tribute to his favorite band, Cream.
 Charlie Auringer became the photo editor and designer, and Dave Marsh joined soon after at age 19.
 The first issue was distributed only in Detroit, as a tabloid-sized newspaper, but then a deal was struck with a distributor.
 Many copies were ordered by porn shops who were confused by the faintly suggestive title, and who displayed it next to the similarly sized Screw magazine.
 Richard "Ric" Siegel became circulation director, Creem become a glossy color magazine sized for newsstand distribution, and within two years had secured a national distribution deal.

 For the magazine's first two years, its offices were at 3729 Cass Avenue in Detroit.
-An armed robbery of the offices prompted Kramer to move the operation to a 120-acre farm in Walled Lake, Michigan, at 13 Mile and Haggerty Road.
+An armed robbery of the offices prompted Kramer to move the operation to a 120-acre farm in Walled Lake, Michigan, at 13 Mile and Haggerty Roads.
 Just before the move, Lester Bangs was hired, originally to write a feature on Alice Cooper.
 He had been fired from the rival music magazine Rolling Stone by publisher Jann Wenner for "disrespecting musicians" after a particularly harsh review of the group Canned Heat.
 Bangs fell in love with Detroit, calling it "rock's only hope", and remained there for five years.

 Many of the staff members lived in the Walled Lake farmhouse, where there were occasional physical altercations between writers.
 One day, Marsh, who objected to Bangs' poorly housebroken dog, placed the dog's dung on Bangs' typewriter.
 This resulted in a fistfight that gave Marsh a gash on his head.
 Eventually, the magazine was successful enough to move to editorial offices in downtown Birmingham, Michigan.
 In 1971, Bangs became editor, and in 1976 he left the magazine; he never wrote for it again.
 On January 29, 1981, Kramer died of an accidental overdose of nitrous oxide.
 A year later, on April 30, 1982, Bangs died in New York City of an accidental Darvon overdose.